12-13 HIPAA Safeguards

 PURPOSE

-In accordance with HIPAA Privacy and Security Rules, CMU has adopted this policy to fulfill its duty to protect the privacy, confidentiality, and integrity of PHI and electronic PHI (ePHI).
-CMU is committed to: safeguarding the flow of health information needed to provide and promote high quality health care, protecting the public’s health and well-being, and carrying out the necessary functions of the self-funded health plan, as required by law.
-This policy identifies the most significant physical, administrative and technical safeguards to be followed by CMU’s Hybrid Entity units.
+In accordance with HIPAA Privacy and Security Rules, CMU has adopted this policy to fulfill its duty to protect the confidentiality, integrity, and availability of PHI and electronic PHI (ePHI).
+CMU is committed to safeguarding the information sharing and transmission of health information required to provide and promote high quality health care, protecting the public’s health and well-being, fostering an innovative educational environment, and carrying out the necessary functions of the self-funded health plan, as required by law.
+This policy identifies how CMU will implement, assess, and monitor the physical, technical, and administrative safeguards in place to ensure PHI is safeguarded appropriately and to detect and prevent potential security risks.

 DEFINITIONS